 Hiring – Due to retirees, we have been able to go deeper into the Faculty Prioritization list.
 A couple of positions have been gone around.
 We are likely to hire 14 positions.
 Due to two counselors being hired, this caused a conflict with the 10:1 ratio of faculty to staff positions.
 None of these hires are slated to take place in January.
 English opted not to go with this group for hiring.
 History went in the place of English.
 FTES has had an influence on these new positions open, but it comes with contingencies: all people taking positions must be in place by September 1st.
 This date is due to the allocation model.

-Child Development – Oxnard and Ventura’s child development programs currently are experiencing fiscal .
+Child Development – Oxnard and Ventura’s child development programs currently are experiencing fiscal problems .
 The BOT has supported the notion to keep these programs afloat.
 There was talk of outsourcing to Head Start programs.
 This raised a concern: there is a hesitation about having one solution for all three campuses.
 As a result, our college’s Child Development program doesn’t have a top-down mandate to move in this direction.

 Concern: is this a slippery slope to have programs that need outside support in order to maintain long-term sustainability?